kamchy/dent/README.md

 Route /patients:
 - button next perhaps at the top?
 - if no persons, be ready to post entered data
-- if there are persons, always select first one on /patients
+[ok]- if there are persons, always select first one on /patients
 - the table should have pagination for browsing; state should remeber current page
 - add search field that loads only persons with given string
 - add pane with all visits of selected person (view only)